Dishwasher Drain Smells Bad? How to Fix It (2026)

 Only if the interior tub is plastic, not stainless steel.
 Bleach damages stainless steel dishwasher tubs and can cause permanent discoloration.
 White vinegar is safe for all interiors and equally effective at killing bacteria.
 Use vinegar instead.

-Dishwasher smells bad but filter is clean.
-Why?
+Dishwasher smells bad but filter is clean. why?

 If the filter is clean and the smell persists, check the door gasket folds for hidden mold, run a vinegar deep-clean cycle to kill bacterial biofilm in the sump, and inspect the drain hose for a proper high loop.
 A musty smell with a clean filter usually points to gasket mold.
 A sewage smell with a clean filter points to the drain hose.